tremendous-rewards/embed/README.md

 ### Prevent Duplication

-Each JWT should be uniquely associated with a single reward in your system.
-This can be achieved by passing a unique `external_id` with each payload.
+Each reward should be uniquely associated with a single reward in your backend datastore.
+To prevent any possible duplication, this can be achieved by passing a unique `external_id` with each order payload.

 #### onLoad